lucasedferreira/cherry-tv/README.md

 This project showcases my frontend development skills by creating an enhanced streaming experience for YouTube videos.

+In this MVP, simply access the link and enter your email (if it doesn't exist, an account will be created), register your videos with Tags and Groups and organize your entertainment.

 ## Summary

  - Overview